snakemake-workflows/dna-seq-varlociraptor/config/README.md

 * Aliases represent the name of the sample within its group (they can be the same as the sample name, or something simpler, e.g. tumor or normal).
 * The `platform` column needs to contain the used sequencing plaform (one of 'CAPILLARY', 'LS454', 'ILLUMINA', 'SOLID', 'HELICOS', 'IONTORRENT', 'ONT', 'PACBIO’).

+If mutational burdens shall be estimated for a sample, the to be used ``events`` from the calling scenario (see below) have to be specified in an additional column ``mutational_burden_events``.
+Multiple events have to be separated by commas within that column.

 Missing values can be specified by empty columns or by writing `NA`.
 Lines can be commented out with `#`.

 # Unit sheet